ocadotechnology/aimmo/game_frontend/README.md

 ### Build dependencies

-Once you have cloned this repository, open up your terminal and `cd` into this folder and run:
+Once you have cloned this repository, run the command below in this folder:

 ```
 yarn